vincidadesigns/vincidadesigns.github.io/_posts/2021-11-20-HackTheBox [BOUNTYHUNTER].md

 When all the conditions are met, the script will evaluate (`eval()`) our ticket.
 We can take advantage of this function because `eval()` function is dangerous and can be exploited.

-So, keeping all this in miund let's create our ticket `root.md`
+So, keeping all this in mind let's create our ticket `root.md`

 ```bash
 # Skytrain Inc